 Matthew 26 (CJB) While they were eating, Yeshua took a piece of matzah, made the b’rakhah, broke it, gave it to the talmidim (disciples) and said, “Take!
 Eat!
 This is my body!”
 27 Also he took a cup of wine, made the b’rakhah (blessing), and gave it to them, saying, “All of you, drink from it!
 28 For this is my blood, which ratifies the New Covenant, my blood shed on behalf of many, so that they may have their sins forgiven.
 29 I tell you, I will not drink this ‘fruit of the vine’ again until the day I drink new wine with you in my Father’s Kingdom.”

-Yehoshua never told us to do communion (or sacrament).
+Yehoshua did not create communion (or sacrament).
 This is not how He was to be remembered.
 GOD commanded Passover to be a perpetual regulation, continued throughout all generations.

-Sacrament – from the Latin sacramentum, a word which denoted the oath of loyalty sworn by soldiers to their earth lord, the emperor, was originally applied by Tertullian around 200 CE.
+Sacrament – from the Latin sacramentum, a word which denoted the oath of loyalty sworn by soldiers to their earth lord, the emperor.
+A sacred oath of allegiance sworn by Roman soldiers to their emperor (and previously to the consuls/Republic).
+It was a binding, religious act where soldiers pledged loyalty, obedience, and readiness to die for the emperor and the state.

-Sacrament was explained as a Christian mystery by which man must adhere to God every first Sunday of the month.
+Sacrament has been explained as a Christian mystery by which man must adhere to God every first Sunday of the month.
 Again, this is not found in scripture!
+In scripture The only day recognized by GOD is the Shabbat!

 Yehoshua, formally sanctioned the continued eating of matzah, which would now represent HIS body, and the wine, representing HIS blood, saying “Take!
 Eat!
 This is MY body!”
 Also HE took a cup of wine, made the b’rakhah (blessing), and gave it to them, saying, “All of you, drink from it!
 For this is MY blood, which ratifies the New Covenant, MY blood shed on behalf of many, so that they may have their sins forgiven.
 Matthew 26: 27-28